mliew21396/remote-work-u3/week-8/1-intro-to-databases/README.md

 </pre>

 You can use a design tool like [SQL Designer](https://socrates.devbootcamp.com/sql) to draw your schema.
-These tools ask you to specify data types, which were not captured in the table above.
+Theis tool requires you to specify a data type for each field and color codes it accordingly.
 In the image below, the yellow fields represent numeric values and the red fields represent text values.

 ![states_region](imgs/states_region.png)